Select Page

 In the beginning…

-He was born in upstate NY.
+He was born in Upstate NY.
 Have you been there?
-No you haven’t because you have no reason too.
-It’s drab.
+No you haven’t because it is drab.

 Presently coding this document

-Write now he is teaching this class and writing this code.
-Insprational.
+Right now he is teaching this class and writing this crummy biography

 He has none.